11 Things I Still Buy In Plastic

 Do I feel guilty about buying things in plastic?

-I know I’m doing my best, and I’m focusing on what works for me at this stage of my life.
+After all, we all produce trash, one way or another (have you heard of “invisible waste?”).
+Anywho, I know I’m doing my best, and I’m focusing on what works for me at this stage of my life.
 And I believe everyone should do that, too.

-- Toilet paper – I purchase toilet paper in bulk, which comes in a carton box, and lasts almost a year.
+- Toilet paper – I purchase toilet paper in bulk, which comes in a carton box and lasts almost a year.
 The last time I got bamboo toilet paper from A Good Company.

 - Vitamins – I also found a vast range of supplements and vitamins in glass jars, aluminum containers, and compostable wrappers!
 You can find the list of low waste supplements here.